aafulei/cppp5e/02-variables-and-basic-types/README.md

 - Pointer `p3` has both top-level `const` and low-level `const`
 - Reference `r2` has low-level `const`

 *^ top-level `const` is the constness on itself.
-Low-level `const` is the constness on the object that it refers/points to*
+Low-level `const` is the constness on the object that it refers/points to.*

 ### Exercise 2.31